May 11-21, 2018

-The Colorado MahlerFest, Kenneth Woods- Artistic Director, is proud to announce the launch of the new Mahler Conducting Fellowship program for outstanding young professional conductors.
+The Colorado MahlerFest, Kenneth Woods- Artistic Director, is proud to support the Mahler Conducting Fellowship program for outstanding young professional conductors.

-Beginning in 2016, MahlerFest will invite 2-3 fellows to participate in the festival as assistant conductors.
+Since 2016, each May Colorado MahlerFest invites 2-3 fellows to participate in the festival as assistant conductors.
 Fellows will attend daily score study and seminar sessions with the Artistic Director, work with guest lecturers and speakers and conduct in a public masterclass.

 Kenneth Woods- Artistic Director- Colorado MahlerFest, Principal Conductor- English Symphony Orchestra, Founder and Director- Rose City International Conductors’ Workshop.
 Woods is one of today’s most influential and prolific recording artists and a leading conducting pedagogue who as taught at conservatories, festivals and universities across the USA, Canada and UK.
 He will be working with the Fellows on a daily basis throughout the festival on score study, technique and career development.

 Michael Young- Assistant instructor and class pianist.An alumni of the inaugural class of Mahler Conducting Fellows, Michael Young is Artistic Director of the Beethoven Orchestra for Humanity and Assistant Conductor of the English Symphony Orchestra.
 He has taught conducting at the Royal Academy of Music.